Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/06-Operations-Pt1/Lesson6.md

 - it manages the __*concurrent*__ execution of one or more closures on the default global queue.
 - as an actual `Operation` subclass, it lets you take advantage of all the other features of an operation: cancelling a task, reporting task state, specifying dependences between tasks, using KVO notifications, etc.

+If you simply need to execute a small bit of code or to call a method &mdash; if you find that you have a need for a simpler, GCD-like closure &mdash; you can use `BlockOperation` (or `NSInvocationOperation`) instead of subclassing `Operation`.

-A `BlockOperation` object can be used to execute several blocks at once without having to create separate operation objects for each.
+In addition, a `BlockOperation` object can be used to execute several blocks at once without having to create separate operation objects for each.
 When executing more than one block, the operation itself is considered finished only when all blocks have finished executing.

-In that way, a `BlockOperation` can also behave like a GCD `DispatchGroup`.
+In this way, a `BlockOperation` can also behave like a GCD `DispatchGroup`.

-If you simply need to execute a small bit of code or to call a method &mdash; if you find that you have a need for a simpler, GCD-like closure &mdash; you can use `BlockOperation` (or `NSInvocationOperation`) instead of subclassing `Operation`.

-> Note that Block operations execute concurrently.
+> Note that Block operations __*execute concurrently*__.
 To run them serially, you must submit them to a private dispatch queue or set up dependencies instead.

 **Simple Example**

 Here is an extremely simplified example of how to create and submit an instance of an `Operation` subclass &mdash; in this class, an instance of `BlockOperation` &mdash; to an `OperationQueue` for execution:

-At 1), an instance of `BlockOperation` called `myBlockOperation` is created.
+At **1)** &mdash; an instance of `BlockOperation` called `myBlockOperation` is created.

-At 2), `myBlockOperation` is added to an `OperationQueue` for execution by the queue.
+At **2)** &mdash; `myBlockOperation` is added to an `OperationQueue` for execution by the queue.

 ```Swift
   // An instance of an Operation subclass